philcryer/keys/README.md

 # keys

-My OpenPGP keys, in case they're needed, with instructions to use them with the [Keybase](https://keybase.io/) app.
+My OpenPGP keys, in case they're needed, with instructions to use them with the [Keybase](https://keybase.io/) app

 ## base